 The custom entity definitions in

-Search for a Custom Entity You can search for a custom entity by its name.
+Search for a Custom Entity You can search for those of the custom entities that were published to your organization.

 Add a Custom Entity Definition You can create a custom entity and map it to an existing vRealize Orchestrator object type.